tanishraj/interview_exercise/README.md

 2. once the build is complete, `dist` folder will be created.
 To run the production build app.
 `yarn serve`

+### Check for lint errors
+Run the below command to check potential linting issues `yarn lint`

-## Setps to fix the linting issue
+### Fix the linting issues

-1. Run the below command to fix potential linting issues `yarn lint:fix`
+Run the below command to fix potential linting issues `yarn lint:fix`